 What will happen if my lateral flow test result is positive?

-Anyone whose test returns a positive outcome will still need to self-isolate in accordance with current government guidance, inform their university and seek a PCR test form the NHS This test is aimed at identifying COVID-19 infection in those without symptoms.
+Anyone whose test returns a positive result will still need to self-isolate in accordance with current government guidance, inform their university and seek a PCR test form the NHS This test is aimed at identifying COVID-19 infection in those without symptoms.

 If you have symptoms of COVID-19, please self-isolate and call 119 in England and Wales, or 0300 303 2713 in Scotland and Northern Ireland, to book a free diagnostic test.
 You can also use the NHS Covid-19 smartphone app to request a test, or book online.

 How long will it take to get results?